-The BigQuery Storage API provides fast access to BigQuery managed storage by using an rpc-based protocol.
+The BigQuery Storage API provides fast access to BigQuery-managed storage by using an rpc-based protocol.

 Historically, users of BigQuery have had two mechanisms for accessing BigQuery-managed table data:

-Record-based paginated access via the
+Record-based paginated access by using the

 jobs.getQueryResultsREST API methods.
 The BigQuery API provides structured row responses in a paginated fashion appropriate for small result sets.